 - Click here to read a court ruling on this topic.

-- Pregnant women and senior citizens above age 80 are also entitled to receive public services without waiting in line (but a disabled person will get priority before them).
+- Pregnant women and senior citizens above age 80 are also entitled to receive certain public services without waiting in line (but a person with disabilities will get priority over them in a place that he is eligible).
 For more information see:

 - Public service providers that only provide one accessible station (for service without waiting in line) for people with disabilities, must have a clear and large sign directing people to that station.